TomaszRewak/CoroutineDispatcher/README.md

 ### `static YieldTask Dispatcher.Yield(DispatchPriority priority = DispatchPriority.Low)`

-When awaited, will yield the execution of the current dispatcher to other queued operations with at least `priority`.
+When awaited, will yield the execution of the current dispatcher to other queued operations with at least given `priority`.

 ```
 ════════ await Dispatcher.Yield(...) ════════